arces-wot/SEPABins/README.md

 	}
 }
 ```
 The `ports` and `paths` members are used to specify the URLs at which the engine is listening for requests.
-The above default configuration corresponds setups the engine has shown [here](#running).
+The above default configuration initializes the engine has shown [here](#running).
+The `keepalive` member specifies the ping period.
+Timeouts on update and query processing on the SPARQL endpoint are specified respectively by the `updateTimeout` and `queryTimeout` members.
+It also possible to setup the maximum number of concurrent requests that can be processed by the endpoint (see `maxConcurrentRequests`).
+Eventually, the `queueSize`is the maximum number of pending requests after which the engine starts to deny new requests.

 ## Security issues
 The engine uses a JKS for storing the keys and certificates for [SSL](http://docs.oracle.com/cd/E19509-01/820-3503/6nf1il6ek/index.html) and [JWT](https://tools.ietf.org/html/rfc7519) signing/verification.
 A default `sepa.jks` is provided including a single X.509 certificate (the password for both the store and the key is: `sepa2017`).
 If you face problems using the provided JKS, please delete the `sepa.jks` file and create a new one as follows: `keytool -genkey -keyalg RSA -alias sepakey -keystore sepa.jks -storepass sepa2017 -validity 360 -keysize 2048`